 In order to succeed in any class, it is critical that you stay on top of your assignments.
 Be sure to start your homework early and utilize your instructor and the tutor lab when needed.
 Also to keep you on schedule, late homework will not be accepted.
-In the event that you must be absent from class, have your homework delivered to your class.
-If allowed by your instructor, you may either send an e-mail scanned copy of your homework before class or have your homework delivered to the Math Department mail room before class.
-Each instructor has a mailbox in the Math Department office on the 3rd floor of Everett Tower.
-Be sure to attach a cover sheet to your homework that contains your name, class time, and instructor's name.
+In the event of circumstances beyond your control, contact your instructor immediately.

 We use E-Learning as an online interactive tool that can provide immediate feedback.
 All quizzes can be attempted infinitely many times, so start early and retake the quiz until you earn a 90 percent or higher.
 We will be utilizing this tool to help strengthen your mathematical skills and help you to become more efficient.
 Efficiency will be vital for your success in both this mathematics course and the next.
 After completing an activity in your text, go to E-Learning and take the corresponding quiz.
 Note that most quizzes will be due the Thursday or Sunday after you finish the corresponding activity in class.
 Be sure to visit E-Learning a few times throughout the week so that you do not miss a due date.
 If you miss a quiz due date, you can take the quiz with penalty.
 You can earn at most a 75 percent on the penalty quiz, but this is much better than a zero.

-There will be five unit tests worth a total of 38.5 percent of your final grade: three 25 minute exams worth 5.5 percent each and two 50 minutes exams worth 11 percent each.
-Most of the problems on the unit tests will be similar to, or elaborations of, homework and group work.
+There will be five unit exams worth a total of 38 percent of your final grade: three 25 minute exams worth 6 percent and two other exams worth 10 percent each.
+Most of the problems on the unit exams will be similar to, or elaborations of homework and group work.
 Each exam will contain at least one problem very similar to the writing assignment problems.
-Note that the sections in your text entitle "What Have I Learned?" are like our writing assignment problems, so these would be good practice problems prior to an exam.
 Other questions may test definitions, example problems, and/or class work.
-Note that answers to selected section problems are in the back of your text.
-You may wish to use these as practice problems.
-The final will be a comprehensive test worth 25 percent of your grade.
-If you are unable to attend class on any exam day you must notify Dr. Eisenhart (269) 387-4117 or (269) 873-8194 before the exam or a make-up may be denied.
-All APPROVED make-up exams will be given on the mass final exam date: Thursday, April 26 during the evening.
+The final will be a comprehensive test worth 20 percent of your grade.
+If you are unable to attend class on any exam day you must notify Dr. Eisenhart (269) 387-4117 or (269) 873-8194 immediately, so that she can assist you in a timely manner.

 Any student with a documented disability (e.g., physical, learning, psychiatric, vision, hearing, etc.) who needs to arrange reasonable accommodations must contact their instructor and the appropriate disability services office at the beginning of the semester.
 If you believe you need some type of accommodation due to a disability and haven’t yet talked with the Disabled Services for Students office, do so immediately.